-My name is Ruanqianqian Huang, aka Lisa or Qianqian.
+My name is Ruanqianqian Huang, and I normally go by Lisa.
 I’m excited by programming languages (PL), human-computer interaction (HCI), and cognitive science.

 I’m a PhD student studying Computer Science at UC San Diego in the Programming Systems Group advised by Sorin Lerner.
 Before coming to UCSD, I obtained my B.A. in Computer Science and Cognitive & Linguistic Sciences from Wellesley College near Boston, MA, where I worked extensively with Franklyn Turbak on PL and HCI.